jlobue10/SteamDeck_rEFInd/GUI/README.md

 GUI configuration example (my default config for my personal Steam Deck)

+# **Optional**

+If you want a quick way to make changes to your rEFInd configuration from SteamOS' Game mode, I'd recommend setting up the Plasma Nested Session and adding its shortcut to Steam.
+Please see this [website](https://gist.github.com/davidedmundson/8e1732b2c8b539fd3e6ab41a65bcab74) for details.
+I've tested this, and it works well.

+# **Links and Recognition**

 Please review this [video tutorial by Deck Wizard](https://www.youtube.com/watch?v=zEpcBWX9K_o) to see if it answers any questions that you may have before posting an issue.

 Also, thanks again to the [original rEFInd developer](https://www.rodsbooks.com/refind/), who this GUI customization software would not be possible without.
 My script and GUI just make rEFInd installation and customization easy for the Steam Deck; rEFInd itself performs the complicated bootloader tasks.